Creating a Redis Enterprise Software (RS) Database

 Testing Database Connectivity with Simple Application

-In the IP based connection method, you do not need to remember the port number for the database but simply remember the database name.
-In this method, we simply use the discovery service that listens on port 8001 on all nodes of the cluster to discover the endpoint for the database named "db1"
+In the IP-based connection method, you do only need the database name, not the port number.
+Here we simply use the discovery service that listens on port 8001 on all nodes of the cluster to discover the endpoint for the database named "db1".

 from redis.sentinel import Sentinel # with IP based connections, a list of known node IP addresses is constructed # to allow connection even if any one of the nodes in the list is unavailable. sentinel_list = [ (10.0.0.44', 8001), ('10.0.0.45', 8001), ('10.0.0.45', 8001) ] # change this to the db name you want to connect db_name = 'db1' sentinel = Sentinel(sentinel_list, socket_timeout=0.1) r = sentinel.master_for(db_name, socket_timeout=0.1) # set key "foo" to value "bar" print r.set('foo', 'bar') # set value for key "foo" print r.get('foo')